Alcohol and mental health

 Many people drink alcohol to relax and combat feelings of stress but the negative effects of alcohol are actually likely to make stress worse.

 Using alcohol to cope with emotions or regulate mood can cause problems because alcohol is a depressant.
 Drinking a lot dulls the 'feel good' systems in the brain so more alcohol is needed to achieve the same effects.
-This can lead to a vicious circle where people drink even more to block out unpleasant feelings.
+In the long run, drinking can reduce mental wellbeing and contribute to feelings of anxiety and depression, rather than relieving them.
+Drinking too much can become a harmful coping mechanism.

 When someone is drinking too much, their relationships, work and finances can suffer.
 This can further contribute to feelings of anxiety and depression.